cloudoperators/greenhouse/docs/getting-started/core-concepts/teams.md

 ## Team RBAC

-TeamRoles and TeamRoleBindings provide a mechanism to control the premissions of Teams to onboarded Clusters of an Organization.
+TeamRoles and TeamRoleBindings provide a mechanism to control the permissions of Teams to onboarded Clusters of an Organization.

 Team role-based access control (RBAC) wraps the concept of Kubernetes RBAC in TeamRoles and TeamRoleBindings.
 TeamRoles are used to define a set of RBAC permissions.
 These permissions can be granted to Teams with TeamRoleBindings.
 A TeamRoleBinding refers to a Team, a TeamRole, Cluster(s) and optional Namespaces.
 Depending on the latter, Greenhouse will create the appropriate `rbacv1` resources on the targeted cluster(s) in either Cluster or Namespace scope.
 More information about how this can be configured is mentioned in this [user guide](../../user-guides/team/rbac.md).